 Super Klondike follows all the rules of the 3 card deal version of Klondike except the base foundation card

 does not have to be an ace.
 Super Klondike has a win rate of around 40%.

 There are 6 games which have 8 suits including a version of Aces Up.

 More details on new games can be found on the New Games webpage.

 To experience the above features, click on the left box below for a free Demo of the Solitaire Games of Skill Collection.

-The Demo differs from the regular version of Solitaire Games of Skill in that it has only 30 ways to shuffle a deck of cards while the regular version has over four billion different shuffles.
+The Demo differs from the regular version of Solitaire Games of Skill in that it has only 5 ways to shuffle a deck of cards while the regular version has over two billion different shuffles.

 You might also want to try the Solitaire Games of Skill Sampler.
-The Sampler consists of 20 solitaire games taken from the 438 games of the Solitaire Games of Skill collection.
+The Sampler consists of 20 solitaire games taken from the 705 games of the Solitaire Games of Skill collection.
 Each game of the Sampler comes from a different major type of solitaire and all of the games are original games not found elsewhere.
-The Sampler has as many shuffles as the Solitaire Games of Skill Collection and does not expire in 30 days like the Demo.
+The Sampler has as many shuffles as the Solitaire Games of Skill Collection unlike the Demo.
 More details on the Sampler are available on the Freebie page of this website.
 If after playing the Demo and/or Sampler you find you want to purchase the product, click on the right box below.
 If your operating system is Windows XP Home Edition or a version of Windows that is earlier than XP, these products require the .Net Framework 1.1 which can be downloaded using the following link: Download .Net Framework 1.1